AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 #### Review renditions

 Renditions can be validated by [opening an asset's renditions view](../../../assets/authoring/renditions.md), and selecting the new renditions for preview in the renditions rail.
-If the renditions are missing, [ensure the assets are processed using the Processing Profile](#reprocess-assets).
+If the renditions are missing, [ensure that the assets are processed using the Processing Profile](#reprocess-assets).

 ![Reviewing renditions](./assets/images/review-renditions.jpg)